Chapter 03.00: Once Upon a Time in Africa

 Photo by Michael Fortune.
 C 1900, Cape Town.

-What none of us comprehended that night was that our forays onto the mountain were training for bigger adventures that awaited us.
-Some involve actual battle and war; some, revolution and a fight for freedom, and in my case, unlocking the mysteries of the universe, the answer to the question of life, death, and everything that exists!
-I shared the end of the quest to know what cures bacon right up front with you in the previous chapter.
-I will, however, not share the ending of my search for the loftiest answers imaginable at this time.
+What none of us understood that night was that our forays onto the mountain were training for far greater adventures that lay ahead.
+Some would involve real battle and war; others, revolution and the struggle for freedom.
+And in my case, a quest to unlock the mysteries of the universe, the answer to life, death, and everything that exists.

-I can reveal that the answer did not come to me through revelation from a god or as answers following a conscious search.
-It came to me through the most superficial pursuit imaginable – understanding and practising the art and science of bacon curing.
-All these started once upon a time in Africa.
+Curiously, the answer did not come to me through divine revelation or as the result of a deliberate philosophical pursuit.
+It came through what might appear to be the most mundane of practices, learning and mastering the art and science of bacon curing.

 green-previous